XinShuYang/zipf_memtier/README.md

 zipf_memtier
 =================

 Zipf_memtier is a upgraded version of memtier_benchmark.
 The goal of zipf_memtier is to add several new data distribution(such as zipf distribution) to build a more realistic data/queries generator in both redis&memcache client.
-It offers the following:
+It offers the following additional features:

-* Support for both Redis and Memcache protocols (text and binary)
-* Multi-threaded multi-client execution
-* Multiple configuration options, including:
+* Zipf distribution in object generator
- * Read:Write ratio
+* Python script
- * Random and sequential key name pattern policies
- * Random or ranged key expiration
- * Redis cluster
+* Redis data（CSV） generator
- * TLS support
- * ...and much more

 Read more at: